Mighty Hispanic Leaders

 Patsy continued to spend her career working for Georgetown schools.

-Chip graduated from Georgetown High and from Central Texas College.
-She was part of the LVN (Licensed Vocational Nurse) program begun by local doctors Doug Benold, James Shepherd, and Hal Gaddy.
 The doctors were the first to train and hire women of color for the clinic and hospital, up until then all white-staffed.
-Here’s Chip and her sister-in-law nurse Jovita Richarte in the LVN class of 1964.
+Chip and her sister-in-law Jovita Richarte, were in the class of 1964—see them below.

 Chip became an RN (Registered Nurse) and worked at Shoal Creek Hospital in Austin.
-Chip returned to Georgetown to work at a family planning clinic in Georgetown and then on to nursing at Georgetown Hospital.
+Chip returned to Georgetown to work at a family planning clinic in Georgetown and then on to four years of nursing at Georgetown Hospital.
 She became the school nurse for 11 years at Northside Middle School (which became Raye McCoy Elementary), where she was well-loved and known for finding resources to keep at-risk children in school.

 Jovita Richarte, by the way, kept on nursing as well—here she is with other Georgetown nurses who donated money in 1976 toward the fund to build Georgetown Hospital.